Megaphone

 Discover the future of battery manufacturing at MTC

-We’re excited to introduce the worlds first prototype battery tear down facility—a cutting-edge facility designed to drive the future of battery innovation in the UK.
-Bridging a critical gap in high-risk R&D, this state-of-the-art space combines advanced robotics, machine vision, and laser systems to enable safe and fully remote manufacturing research.
-From prototype battery assembly to automated disassembly for critical material recovery, HazOps supports the UK’s electrification strategy and the development of a circular battery supply chain.
+To meet this challenge, we’re excited to introduce the world’s first prototype battery tear-down facility—a cutting-edge environment designed to drive the future of battery innovation in the UK.
+Bridging a critical gap in high-risk R&D, this state-of-the-art space combines advanced robotics, machine vision, and laser systems to enable safe, fully remote manufacturing research.
+From prototype battery assembly to automated disassembly for critical material recovery, HazOps supports the UK’s electrification strategy and the development of a truly circular battery supply chain.

-The selected partners all bring specific areas of expertise to complement the planning, design, build and operation of a hazardous operations cell alongside the MTC team:
+The selected partners each bring specific expertise to complement the planning, design, build, and operation of the hazardous operations cell alongside the MTC team:

 PRIME Automation Installations Ltd